 CalArts is located in Santa Clarita, Calif., 30 miles north of Los Angeles.
 Explore the local area and community.

 Offering innovative continuing education arts courses designed to meet the needs of both emerging artists and lifelong learners.

-The Acting Program offers classically centered training with an eye toward the future, and are designed to prepare young artists for the performance challenges of the 21st Century.
+The Acting Program offers classically centered training with an eye toward the future, and is designed to prepare emerging artists for the performance challenges of the 21st Century.

-The overall aim of the Acting track is to guide students in becoming versatile, well-rounded theater artists who have the skills to pursue their own creative and professional paths.
-Accordingly, CalArts seeks talented performers who are engaged with their imaginations, guided by their passions and compelled to speak their stories.
+The overall aim of the Acting Program is to guide students in becoming versatile, well-rounded theater artists who have the skills to pursue their own creative and professional paths.
+Accordingly, CalArts seeks talented performers who are engaged with their imaginations, guided by their passions, and compelled to speak their stories.

-The undergraduate curriculum is designed to provide comprehensive training for sophisticated actors and theater artists, to make strong connections between the physical and the mental.
-Graduate students are pushed to expand, innovate, and clarify their skillset.
-Students in both the BFA and MFA Programs learn how to analyze texts, understand acting methodologies and develop their bodies, voices, emotions and minds as instruments for performance.
+The undergraduate curriculum provides comprehensive training for entrepreneurial theater artists, making strong connections between their physical, intellectual, and emotional selves.
+The graduate curriculum pushes advanced actors to expand, innovate, and clarify their skill sets.
+Students in both the BFA and MFA Programs learn how to analyze texts, master diverse acting methodologies, and develop their bodies, voices, emotions, and minds as instruments for performance.

 I think there is a higher level of expectation for an actor-artist at CalArts than at other places.
 You’re an active participant in making a piece of art.
 When I started, I didn’t think I had that capacity as an actor to make my own work; I didn’t understand the language.
 I’ve begun to create my own work and produce projects.
 I’ve stretched past being an actor-performer.
 The cool thing is that you start to trust your own wacky ideas.
 We all have that experimental part in us, and you begin to honor that.
 Sometimes things work and sometimes they don’t, but you learn.
 CalArts is this great experiment.